wickwirew/Shift/README.md

 ![Parent](https://github.com/wickwirew/Shift/blob/master/Resources/Parent.gif)

-On **container** it will be added directly to the transition's `container` view, and it will not be affected by the original `superview`s position. `parent` is the default choice, however matched views will always use `container` regardless of the choice.
+On **container** it will be added directly to the transition's `container` view, and it will not be affected by the original `superview`'s position. `parent` is the default choice, however matched views will always use `container` regardless of the choice.

 ```swift
 star.shift.superview = .container